 In comparison to the more mysterious effects of inertia and the monitoring condition direct effects, the overall role of punishment is more straightforward.
 We see that punishment causes free riders to increase their responses and punishment causes contributors to reduce their responses.
-There are two plausible explanations for the response of contributors to being punished: either they are spiteful or they do not have a good grasp of the incentives of the game and believe that reducing their contributions will lead to higher payoffs.
+There are two plausible explanations for the response of contributors to being punished: either they are spiteful or they believe that reducing their contributions will lead to higher payoffs.
 In any case, punishment leads contributions to regress to the mean over time.

 We can now sharpen the analysis by interacting terms.
 The interaction of the points received last period and the Half and Single indicators allows us to ask if punishment has more or less of an effect on behavior in the different monitoring conditions.
 These interactions help us understand the dynamics of Fig. 3.
-The significantly positive coefficient on the Half $\times$ Points Receivedt-1 interaction in column (1) suggests that free riders respond almost twice as much to punishment in the Half condition than in the baseline.
+The significantly positive coefficient on the Half × Points Receivedt-1 interaction in column (1) suggests that free riders respond almost twice as much to punishment in the Half condition than in the baseline.
 Hence, while free riders receive less punishment in the Half condition (Tables 2 and 3), they react more and this causes the effect of punishment to be similar and the contribution time paths of the Full and Half conditions to converge.